 MCC 4215 applies to a broad range of transportation and logistics establishments:

-- Local Messenger Services: These providers offer rapid, on-demand delivery within a specific city or metropolitan area.
-They often transport urgent documents and small packages for local businesses and legal firms.
+- Local Messenger Services: These providers offer rapid, same-day delivery within a specific metropolitan area.
+They often use bicycles or vans to transport documents, packages, and other small items for local businesses.

 Business implications of MCC 4215

 Payment networks including Visa, Mastercard, American Express, and Discover use MCC 4215 to categorize transactions, which affects several aspects of business operations.
-These networks use the code to assess a business's risk level.
-Because courier and freight services can involve high-value shipments and potential disputes, this MCC can influence the interchange rates a merchant pays.
+These networks use the code to deduce a business's risk level.
+For MCC 4215, this risk assessment can influence the interchange rates charged for each transaction, directly impacting processing fees.

 Expense tracking